AsuquoAA/Predictive_Maintenance/README.md

 - **Vibration sensors**
 The dataset can be accessed <a href="https://archive.ics.uci.edu/dataset/447/condition+monitoring+of+hydraulic+systems">here</a>

+---

+## Database for UCI Hydraulic Test Dataset

+As part of this predictive maintenance project, I designed and implemented a database to efficiently store and manage the UCI Hydraulic Test Dataset.
+The database allows structured querying and retrieval of sensor data, making it easier to analyze trends, monitor equipment performance, and integrate with machine learning models.

+### Database Structure
+The database consists of the following key components:
+- Sensors Table: Stores the 17 sensor readings for each test sample.
+- Equipment Health Table: Contains labels indicating whether the equipment is faulty or healthy.

+### Technology Used
+- PgAdmin
+- PostgreSQL

 The dataset was processed to create relevant **features**, such as:
 - **Cooler Condition Features**
 - **Pump Leakage Features**